JanakyMurthy/ML_DEMOS/readme.md

 *Target libraries*: Tensorflow, Keras

-2. [Fashion MNIST Classifier with neural network](DL_MODELS/fashion_mnist_classifier.py) - A hello world tensorflow program from the official Tensorflow documentation.
+2. [Fashion MNIST Classifier with neural network](DL_models/fashion_mnist.py) - A fully connected feed forward neural network implemented with TensorFlow to classify Fashion MNIST dataset.
+Based on the official tutorial from the Tensorflow documentation.

-3. [Clean vs Messy room]

-*Target libraries*: PyTorch

-4. Computer Vision - YOLO Algorithm
+3. [MNIST Classifier with neural network](DL_models/mnist.py) - A Convoluted Neural Network implemented with TensorFlow to classify the MNIST dataset.